microsoft/WebTemplateStudio/mockups/ReactNative/ReactNativeDrawer/README.md

 1. Open Powershell with **admin rights**.
 1. Clone the repository on your machine
-1. From the project root folder, run the following command to restore all the dependencies:
+1. From the `ReactNativeBlank` folder, run the following command to restore all the dependencies:

     ```bash
     yarn install